Gnosis: Mandaeism

 In Mandaeism, the concept of manda ("knowledge", "wisdom", "intellect") is roughly equivalent to the Gnostic concept of gnosis.
 Mandaeism ('having knowledge') is the only surviving Gnostic religion from antiquity.
 Mandaeans formally refer to themselves as Nasurai (Nasoraeans) meaning guardians or possessors of secret rites and knowledge.
 The Mandaeans emphasize salvation of the soul through secret knowledge (gnosis) of its divine origin.
 Mandaeism "provides knowledge of whence we have come and whither we are going."

 Christian usage

-Despite rejection of Gnosticism, Christianity has sometimes used the term or derivatives of it in a laudatory rather than lambasting sense.

 New Testament

 The New Testament uses the term γνῶσις (Strong's G1108, Transliteration gnōsis) 28 times.
+Most of this usage is found in Paul's Epistles, which later Gnostics used to develop their distinct concept of gnosis.

 Patristic literature

-The Church Fathers used the word gnosis (knowledge) to mean spiritual knowledge or specific knowledge of the divine.
+The Church Fathers, such as Clement of Alexandria, used the word gnosis (knowledge), alongside the word syneidesis (conscience) to mean a spiritual knowledge by which believers could use reason to intuitively discern truth or righteousness.
 This positive usage was to contrast it with how gnostic sectarians used the word.
 Cardiognosis ("knowledge of the heart") from Eastern Christianity related to the tradition of the starets and in Roman Catholic theology is the view that only God knows the condition of one's relationship with God.